 And it was replayed on match of the day – Navratilova raised her eyebrows, grinned and gave an approving nod in Becker’s direction.
 Clare Balding said nothing – she should have done but maybe she was worried about her job – wouldn’t surprise me.

 So, Andy Murray has withdrawn from Wimbledon.
 It’s sad for him and it’s also sad for those of us who were rubbing our hands in anticipation of what would have been a fascinating match against the Frenchman Benoit Paire in the first round.
-Paire would have been a tricky opponent, having had two match points in a hugely tense final set tie break against Roger Federerin Halle.
-Read More
+Paire would have been a tricky opponent, having had two match points in a hugely tense final set tie break against Roger Federer in Halle.

 This article appeared in Diva Magazine in June 2018

 Back in 2014, I wrote an article for Diva Magazine about Amélie Mauresmo, a former World No 1 tennis player.
 She had just been appointed coach to Andy Murray, which rocked the tennis world since it was the first time a woman, let alone a lesbian, had coached a top ten male player.
 Read More